Joshbly/industry/rheinhessen-game/BREAKTHROUGH_STRATEGIES.md

 *Automatic plateau detection and forced exploration*

 ### How It Works
+- **Maturity Check**: Only activates when exploration ≤ 10% (mature agent)
 - **Detects Plateaus**: Tracks episodes without win rate improvement
-- **Threshold**: After 100 episodes with <2% improvement
+- **Threshold**: After 100 episodes with <2% improvement AND exploration ≤ 10%
-- **Response**: Aggressive exploration spike
+- **Response**: Targeted exploration spike for mature agents
-  - Exploration: 3x increase (capped at 80%, minimum 50%)
+  - Exploration: 5x increase to 30-50% range (moderate disruption)
-  - Learning Rate: 2x increase (capped at 30%)
+  - Learning Rate: 30% boost (hard capped at 15% maximum)
   - **Gradual Decay**: Returns to normal over 50 episodes
-  - Forces discovery of new strategies
+  - Forces discovery without destabilizing learned strategies

 ### The Science
 When agents stop improving, they're likely stuck in a local optimum.
 The breakthrough spike forces them to: